Hopefully the questions below should answer any questions you have about OULES. If not, please E-mail our president, Patrick.

 Obviously this changes from year to year, but that's the jist of things.
 For an idea of what we did in the past, see our past shows for a list of what we've done so far, or come along and join us to find out what's happening now!

 Get in touch!
-E-mail the president, or sign up to our mailing lists.
-You could also check the news page to see if there are any auditions coming up.
+Check out the joining page on the new website, or email the president.
 These will generally be at the beginning of every term, but contact us any time; we'll usually be able to fit you in somewhere and we love having new OULES!

 Here are some questions we get asked regularly.
 Or used to get asked regularly.
 Or imagine people would ask us regularly if we didn't have a list of them on the website.
 And a picture of a duck.